 The SMS shall offer the option for the SMS administrators to force strong passwords for operators.
 The strong password settings shall be configurable by the SMS administrators.

-When in the operator, or operator and workstation alarm management mode, each operator shall be given a priority to receive the alarms.
+When in the operator, or operator and EntraPass Workstation alarm management mode, each operator shall be given a priority to receive the alarms.
 Active operators with the lowest priority shall receive the alarms first.

 Operators shall have the option of always or never, to receive alarms.